I am a Norwegian tech entrepreneur, living on planes and in airports, but based in Nairobi with my family.

 My life changed beyond recognition in 2002 when, straight out of college, I landed in Nairobi for what was supposed to be a one-year internship.
 Since then, I have kept traveling back and forth on the African continent, and in the world in general.
 During those years, I have also lived in Lagos in Nigeria, and was about to move to Kinshasa in 2015.
 The whole story began in 1977 though.

 I grew up in Orkanger, south of Trondheim in Norway.
 I was only a small kid then, but I have some very fond memories of the place.

 At the age of 9, I moved to Nesodden, the place which really defines me.
-When asked, Nesodden is where I am from!

 For the first year and a half, I went to the Scandinavian School of Brussels.
-I was learning French keenly, and eventually decided to move on to Lycée Français de Belgique.
+I kept learning French keenly, and eventually decided to move on to Lycée Français de Belgique.
 That was another life-changing decision I never regretted!

 Moving back to Norway from Brussels when the country was at the cusp of a referendum about EU membership, I threw myself into the campaign with a passion.
 I was the local chair of Europeisk Ungdom, the pro-EU youth movement at Nesodden during the campaign.
 Locally, we got more than 60%, but the country as a whole narrowly voted the wrong way, and is yet to correct that mistake.
 To date, I remain an unapologetic Euro-federalist.

 Norway had, and still has mandatory military service for all men.
 At least in theory.
 Getting away is quite easy for those who don’t want to serve, but I wanted to!
 Military service is only mandatory for one year, and while complaints are expected, I enjoyed the experience.
 After a two-month boot camp at tthe Værnes Air Force Base, I got my deployment at Andøya Airport, as Security Police.